 Once each of the new concrete spreader beams had reached sufficient curing strength, the existing columns were bolted down to the final positions before hydraulic jacks and anchors were released.

 The building subsequently received a new powerfloated and heavily reinforced ground bearing slab following reinstatement of the salvaged and repaired groundbeams before new external wall cladding was installed alongside two new dock levellers.

 In addition the complete building received comprehensive refurbishment in accordance with our clients required specifications.

 Ken Rush Associates / Hurst Pierce & Malcolm

-We are pleased to report that Construction of the new Marlborough Highways Head office in Chelmsf...Read More
+We are pleased to report that construction of the steel frame to the new grain store is now almos...Read More

 We are pleased to report that The Walton-On-The-Naze Education & Visitors Centre has received...Read More